Hierarchical Clustering With Confidence: Using conditional p-values to choose the number of clusters

 \section{Using conditional p-values to choose the number of clusters}

-We develop an adaptive alpha-spending procedure \cite{foster2008alpha, aharoni2014generalized} that leverages the conditionally valid p-values from the previous section to estimate the number of clusters.
+We develop an adaptive $\alpha$-spending procedure \citep{foster2008alpha, aharoni2014generalized} that leverages the conditionally valid p-values from the previous section to estimate the number of clusters.
 Specifically, we begin with a pre-defined sequence $\{\alpha_1, \dots, \alpha_{n-1}\}$ satisfying $\sum_{j=1}^{n-1} \alpha_j = \alpha$, where $(n-1)$ is the total number of merges.
-At each merge in the dendrogram, we apply the test described in Section \ref{sec:pvals} and compute the corresponding p-value $\pvalue_o$ for the null hypothesis specified in \eqref{eq:hypothesis}.
-We then compare this p-value to $\alpha^{(t)}$, which is selected from $\mathcal{S}$, a subset of unused elements of $\{\alpha_1, \dots, \alpha_{n-1}\}$ at step $t$, and terminate the sequential testing procedure as soon as there is sufficient evidence against a merge made by Algorithm \ref{alg:RAC}.
+At each merge in the dendrogram, we compute the p-value $\pvalue_o$ for the null hypothesis specified in \eqref{eq:hypothesis} and compare $\pvalue_o$ to a threshold $\alpha^{(t)}$ selected from $\mathcal{S}$, a subset of unused $\alpha$ values at step $t$.
+The procedure terminates as soon as there is sufficient evidence against a merge made by Algorithm \ref{alg:RAC}.

-The choice of $\alpha^{(t)}$ in our procedure is allowed to depend adaptively on the sizes of the clusters being merged, and, by design, also on the $\alpha$-budget already allocated to the previous merges up to time $t$.
-In particular, we design a prudent, adaptive allocation of $\alpha$-values that enables the use of more liberal thresholds for merges involving larger clusters, leading to a more powerful procedure.
+The choice of $\alpha^{(t)}$ is allowed to depend adaptively on the sizes of the clusters being merged, and, by design, also on the $\alpha$-budget already allocated up to time $t$, which permits more liberal thresholds for merges involving larger clusters, leading to a more powerful procedure.

 The full procedure is summarized in Algorithm \ref{alg:alpha_spending_stop}.
-In our implementation, we introduce a minimum cluster size cutoff $n_{\text{min}}$ such that if any cluster has size below this threshold, we do not perform a test and the corresponding merges are automatically accepted.
-This includes, trivially, the case in which the clusters are singletons, for which the naive F test, and consequently the appropriately adjusted test in Section \ref{sec:pvals} does not apply.
-Additionally, if the minimum of the two cluster sizes is larger than $n_{\text{min}}$ but smaller than $n^* $ at any step $t$, we assign a smaller $\alpha^{(t)}$ from the list of unused elements of $\{\alpha_1, \dots, \alpha_{n-1}\}$ at step $t$.
+In our implementation, we introduce a minimum cluster size cutoff $n_{\text{min}}$ such that if any cluster has size below this threshold, the corresponding merges are automatically accepted without testing.
+Additionally, if the smaller cluster size lies between $n_{\text{min}}$ and the $\alpha$-spending threshold cluster size $n^*$ at any step $t$, we assign a smaller $\alpha^{(t)}$ from the list of unused elements of $\mathcal{S}$.
 If $n^*$ is chosen to be less than or equal to $n_{\text{min}}$, this step is skipped.
-This type of adaptive allocation of $\alpha$-values is consistent with our goal of using more liberal thresholds for merges involving larger clusters and therefore obtain a more powerful procedure.
+This type of adaptive allocation of $\alpha$-values is consistent with our goal of using more liberal thresholds for merges involving larger clusters with the goal of obtaining a more powerful procedure.